 Germany performs very well in many measures of well-being.
 It ranks above the average in education, work-life balance, jobs, income, environmental quality, health, civic engagement, housing, and personal security.

 Germany possesses one of the largest economies in the world and employs a social market economy.
 It has the largest national economy in Europe, the fourth-largest by nominal GDP in the world, and fifth by GDP.
 Germany has consistently been at the forefront of industrial leadership.
 The biggest industries in Germany are: automotive, electrical engineering, transport and general engineering, mechanics and precision optics, and pharmaceutics.

-Germany is open to immigration, being the second most popular imigration destination in the world, after the United States.
-According to www.independent.co.uk, three out of the ten best cities for quality of living are based in Germany: Munich, Dusseldorf and Frankfurt.
+Germany is open to immigration, being the second most popular immigration destination in the world, after the United States.
+According to www.independent.co.uk, three out of the ten best cities for quality of living are in Germany: Munich, Dusseldorf, and Frankfurt.